-Facebook slammed for deleting iconic Vietnam War photo
+Facebook slammed for deleting iconic Vietnam War napalm girl photo

 The saga began when Norwegian author Tom Egeland posted a series of historic war photographs on Facebook.

-The social network then removed one of the images -- the famous Vietnam photo of the naked girl, Kim Phuc, fleeing the napalm attack -- and later suspended Egeland's account after he posted a reaction to the deletion, according to the Norwegian newspaper.
+The social network removed one of the images -- the famous Vietnam photo of the naked girl, Kim Phuc, fleeing the napalm attack -- and later suspended Egeland's account after he posted a reaction to the deletion.

+When Aftenposten posted its article about what happened to Egeland on Facebook, that too fell foul of the rules.

+"You even censor criticism against and a discussion about the decision -- and you punish the person who dares to voice criticism," Hansen wrote.

-The photo, snapped by Associated Press photographer Nick Ut, won a Pulitzer Prize and is one of the most memorable images of the 20th Century.
-Despite its graphic nature, the publication of the photo has been credited with helping to turn U.S. public sentiment against the war in Vietnam.
+The dramatic photo, snapped by Associated Press photojournalist Nick Ut in 1972, won a Pulitzer Prize and is one of the most memorable images of the 20th Century.
+Despite its graphic nature, the photo has been credited with helping to turn U.S. public sentiment against the war in Vietnam.

-When Aftenposten shared its article on Facebook about what happened to Egeland, that too fell foul of the platform's rules.

-"You even censor criticism against and a discussion about the decision -- and you punish the person who dares to voice criticism," Hansen wrote, describing Zuckerberg as "the most powerful editor in the world."
+Hansen told CNNMoney's Nina Dos Santos on Friday that Zuckerberg is now "the most influential editor-in-chief in the world."

 Zuckerberg has tried to fend off pressure about Facebook's role in managing what articles and images people see.